cucumber/docs/content/cucumber/cucumber.yml.md

 ## Autotest Profiles

-[[Integration with Autotest|Autotest-Integration]] uses two profiles `autotest` and `autotest-all`.
-These profiles should be reserved for that service.
+[[Integration with Autotest|Autotest-Integration]] uses two profiles: `autotest` and `autotest-all`.
+These profile names should be reserved for that service.